Mostly Sunny with a High Near 73

 Today

-A slight chance of showers between noon and 1pm, then a slight chance of showers and thunderstorms after 1pm.
+A slight chance of showers between 10am and noon, then a slight chance of showers and thunderstorms after noon.
 Mostly sunny, with a high near 73.
-Light and variable wind becoming south southwest 9 to 14 mph in the afternoon.
-Winds could gust as high as 21 mph.
+West wind 5 to 14 mph, with gusts as high as 21 mph.
 Chance of precipitation is 20%.

 Tonight

-A 40 percent chance of showers and thunderstorms before 7pm.
-Partly cloudy, with a low around 43.
-West wind 6 to 14 mph, with gusts as high as 21 mph.
+A 10 percent chance of showers and thunderstorms before 7pm.
+Mostly cloudy, then gradually becoming clear, with a low around 43.
+Southwest wind 6 to 13 mph, with gusts as high as 20 mph.

 Tuesday